tamirmayb/seekbe/README.md

 * deletes all saved data for a given service (bonus 2).

 Also, the server can respond to dynamic changes of regex.json file (bonus 1)

+Please let me know if anything is missing or needs modifications.
+Thanks!